 Students enrolled as degree seeking may be permitted to attend another college to complete general requirements as a transient student.
-The credit is treated the same way as transfer credit.
+The process begins by submitting a Transient Enrollment Form to the student's advisor and the Registrar for approval prior to registration.
+Transient credit is treated the same way as transfer credit.
 Degree-seeking students are required to complete the final 30 semester hours of credit at Clearwater Christian College.